Special Education Director

 Overview of the different levels of the multi-tier system.

 Tier 1: Effective for whole class instruction.
-Intervention as identified through universal screening.
+Intervention is identified through universal screening.

 Tier 2: Focused intervention: This begins within the classroom, one-on-one, or small group.